RightToPrivacy/crypto_homes/README.md

 # crypto_homes
 Made for adding/creating encrypted sdcard /home (luks) + turns usb stick into hardware key.

-With Pinephone/Pinetab setups in mind.
+With Pinephone/Pinetab setups in mind but can be used for other Linux device setups as well.

 ## About:
 Ever thought about the benefits of compartmentalization?
 Such as encrypted "homes" (removable/storable) sdcards separate from your interal storage?
 Allowing you to create a "work" home encrypted sdcard, a "personal" encrypted home (environment sdcard) where you can make it to your liking possibly used for things like banking, accounts, and maybe a security encrypted home sdcard where compartmentalizing the encrypted sdcard home is a preference?

-How about creating a usb key (out of any blank usbstick) compartmentalized away from your device for additional security?
+How about creating a usb key (out of any blank usbstick) compartmentalized away from your device for additional security (say you are a journalist, if you turn off the phone without usb stick (and have deleted the password key- optional)?
+Well, without the usb stick the phone is not going to unlock.

 NOTE: At this time it still adds a password of your choice and does not delete this password - you can easily do this if you choose.
 I leave this up to the user as it can be important for some to have that backup password in case anything happened to their usb stick.